 When the merger method is used, the cost of investment in the Company's books is recorded at the nominal value of shares issued.
 The difference between the carrying value of the investment and the nominal value of the shares of the subsidiaries is treated as a merger deficit or merger reserve as applicable.
+The merger deficit is adjusted against suitable reserves of the subsidiaries acquired to the extent that laws or statues do not prohibit the use of such reserves.
 The results of the subsidiaries being merged are included for the full financial year.